 # suddenly interrupted by the user tend to leave corrupt connections.
 This problem is

 # originated outside funGp, which limits our control over it.
-In the manual
+In the initial (unpublished)

-# of funGp, we provide a temporary solution to the issue and we remain attentive in
+# version of the funGp manual, we provide a temporary solution to the issue and we remain

-# case it appears a more elegant way to handle it or a manner to suppress it.
+# attentive in case it appears a more elegant way to handle it or a manner to suppress it.

 #